 Service/ system concept

-The end-to-end service provides access to case studies (produced layers) which contain value-added information based on EO/GNSS elements.
+The end-to-end service provides access to case studies (analysis) which contain value-added information based on EO/GNSS elements.
 The pilot project embraces three (3) most important aspects for the forestry in Krakow, namely: Crisis Events (Hail or snowfall and windfalls), Forest Monitoring (forest health analysis and pest control), and Forest Management Plans (GNSS field inventories for updating Forest Digital Maps/LMN).
-The project concentrates on one example for each of those case studies due to the time and budget limitations for the pilot project.
+The project concentrates on examples for each of those case studies.

-GNSS and EO data (SAR, optical, aerial images and GPS field inventory) from an up-to-date collection and archives from the Regional State Forest, superintendence and all collaborative bodies will be stored and shared on the IT server platform.
+GNSS and EO data (SAR, optical, aerial images and GPS field inventory) from an up-to-date collection and archives from the Regional State Forest, superintendence and all collaborative bodies are stored and shared on the IT server platform.

 During the feasibility study phase the prototype of the service has been developed.